-We estimate that net proceeds from the sale of shares of our Class A common stock by us in this offering will be approximately \$426.2 million, or approximately \$490.1 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock, based on an assumed public offering price of \$63.25 per share (the last reported sale price of our Class A common stock on February 25, 2014), in each case after deducting underwriting discounts payable by us.
+The net proceeds from the sale of shares of our Class A common stock by us in this offering will be approximately \$481.8 million, or approximately \$554.0 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock, in each case after deducting underwriting discounts payable by us.

-We intend to use the net proceeds from this offering to purchase 5,904,931 common units from certain of the limited partners of Artisan Partners Holdings, including certain of our directors and executive officers, and 823,814 preferred units and 271,255 shares of our convertible preferred stock from an affiliate of one of our directors, or 6,098,006 common units, 1,468,474 preferred units and 483,520 shares of convertible preferred stock if the underwriters exercise in full their option to purchase additional shares of our Class A common stock.
+We intend to use the net proceeds from this offering to purchase 6,101,338 common units from certain of the limited partners of Artisan Partners Holdings, including certain of our directors and executive officers, and 1,483,523 preferred units and 488,476 shares of our convertible preferred stock from an affiliate of one of our directors, or 6,284,337 common units, 2,256,883 preferred units and 743,117 shares of convertible preferred stock if the underwriters exercise in full their option to purchase additional shares of our Class A common stock.
 We will not retain any of the net proceeds of this offering.

-This offering is being conducted to satisfy our obligations under the resale and registration rights agreement we entered into in connection with the IPO Reorganization, as described under "Relationships and Related Party Transactions-Transactions in connection with this offering-Resale and Registration Rights Agreement".
-Of the net proceeds from this offering, \$123.3 million is expected to be used to purchase common units from our directors and executive officers, \$212.9 million is expected to be used to purchase common units from other Class B common unit holders and \$153.9 million is expected to be used to purchase common units, preferred units and shares of our convertible preferred stock from certain of our other investors (including affiliates of certain of our directors) based on an assumed public offering price of \$63.25 per share of our Class A common stock (the last reported sale price of our Class A common stock on February 25, 2014) and assuming the underwriters exercise in full their option to purchase additional shares of Class A common stock.
+This offering is being conducted to satisfy our obligations under the resale and registration rights agreement we entered into in connection with the IPO Reorganization, as described under "Relationships and

+Related Party Transactions-Transactions in connection with this offering-Resale and Registration Rights Agreement".
+Of the net proceeds from this offering, \$120.9 million will be used to purchase common units from our directors and executive officers, \$208.7 million will be used to purchase common units from other Class B common unit holders and \$224.4 million will be used to purchase common units, preferred units and shares of our convertible preferred stock from certain of our other investors (including affiliates of certain of our directors), assuming the underwriters exercise in full their option to purchase additional shares of Class A common stock.
 See "Principal Stockholders" for information regarding the net proceeds of this offering that will be paid to certain of our directors and executive officers.

-As a result of the purchase of the common and preferred units, pursuant to the terms of the tax receivable agreement we have entered into with the holders of such units, we expect to incur payment obligations to such selling holders of approximately \$192.2 million in the aggregate (assuming no changes in the relevant tax law and that we earn sufficient taxable income to realize the full tax benefits generated by the purchase) over the 15-year period from the date of this offering based on an assumed public offering price of \$63.25 per share of our Class A common stock (the last reported sale price of our Class A common stock on February 25, 2014) and assuming the underwriters do not exercise their option to purchase additional shares of our Class A common stock.
+As a result of the purchase of the common and preferred units, pursuant to the terms of the tax receivable agreement we have entered into with the holders of such units, we expect to incur payment obligations to such selling holders of approximately \$204.9 million in the aggregate (assuming no changes in the relevant tax law and that we earn sufficient taxable income to realize the full tax benefits generated by the purchase) over the 15-year period from the date of this offering based on a public offering price of \$62.00 per share of our Class A common stock and assuming the underwriters do not exercise their option to purchase additional shares of our Class A common stock.
 These payment obligations will be in addition to amounts we are already obligated to pay pursuant to the tax receivable agreements and other amounts we expect to be payable pursuant to such agreements in the future.
 Our purchase of shares of convertible preferred stock will not create any payment obligations under the tax receivable agreements.
 See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Tax Consequences-Tax Receivable Agreements".